ibm-cloud-docs/power-iaas/capturing-exporting-vm.md

 You are charged different rates based on whether you export to the image catalog or COS.
 {: note}

-## Using the IBM Cloud console to capture and export a VM
+## Using the Power Systems Virtual Server user interface to capture and export a VM
 {: #console-capture-export}

 1. Click the **Capture and export** icon in your **Virtual server instances** view.
 The icon is to the right of the **trash** icon.